Fool's Gold (2008 film): Plot

-Gemma gets Finn to the seaplane on her jet ski, and he leaps onto the plane's pontoon as it takes flight.
-As Bigg Bunny attempts to shoot Finn, Tess kicks Bigg Bunny out of the plane, sending him into the ocean.
-Tess and Finn then have to land the plane.
-In the end, the treasure is displayed in Moe's museum, now renamed the Fitch-Finnegan Maritime Museum and Tess and Finn are back together, and she is shown to be pregnant.
+Finn enlists his former mentor Moe Fitch to help.
+They rescue Tess but Bigg kidnaps her again onto his plane.
+Gemma gets Finn to the plane on her jet ski, and he leaps onto the plane's pontoon as it takes flight.
+As Bigg attempts to shoot Finn, Tess kicks Bigg out of the plane to his death.
+In the end, the treasure is displayed in Moe's museum, now renamed the Fitch-Finnegan Maritime Museum.
+Tess and Finn are back together, and she is shown to be pregnant.